startyourlab/website/docs/tutorials/git-goals.md

 ## Propose your changes

-Below the file editor, use the provided form to write a summary description of the changes you made above (just a few words).
-You can use the larger text area below to write an extended description, which can help provide more context around your file modifications for both you and your team.
+Below the file editor, use the provided form to write a brief title message that expresses the changes you made above (just a few words).
+You can use the larger text box below to write an extended description, which can help provide more context around your file modifications for both you and your team.
+Then, click the button to submit the proposed changes.

 ## Create a pull request